The hidden meaning behind our new avatars

 A student jumping out of their chair in excitement for being selected by their class?
 It’s not hard to imagine him falling into the “exert less effort” or “ignore feedback” reactions that often follow being told that your performance exceeds the goal.
 Alternatively, it’s not hard to imagine the young girl with her hands on her head letting her frustration lead her into the “decide goal is too hard” or “ignore feedback” category above.

 From a pedagogical perspective, this means we have to be very intentional about coaching kids through how to respond to feedback.
 This is at the heart of our mission at Short Answer.
 It’s why we’ve built feedback reflection directly into our writing activities and why we’re working to expand our reflection options now (keep an eye out for these updates soon!).
+To again quote Dr. John Hattie: “Too many [teachers] overly focus on giving feedback and increasing the quantity and forget the critical importance of teaching students to listen, receive, interpret, and engage in actionable feedback.

 Avatar creator in Short Answer